Integrate Slack and WhatsApp with Low-Code (Part 1)

 Conclusion

 That’s it for part one!
-In part two, you’ll complete the functionality of our customer support flow.
+In Integrate Slack and WhatsApp with Low-Code (Part 2), you’ll complete the functionality of our customer support flow.
 You’ll learn how to create Slack Messages Shortcuts, how to create Slack Slash Commands, and how to a full back-and-forth conversation between WhatsApp and Slack.

 If you have issues with this tutorial or have questions, be sure to join the Vonage Developer Community Slack.
 You can also follow us on X, formerly known as Twitter to stay in the loop on the latest Vonage developer news!